kisstamasj/notes/notes/Frontend/Complete React Course/7-redux.md

 - src/store/user/user.selector.js

-  Selector for retrive data from the store.
-Selector also contains the business logic of transform the data for more efficient way to use inside components.
+  - Selector for retrive data from the store.
+  - Selector also contains the business logic of transform the data for more efficient way to use inside components.
+  - If a a selector get fired then all selector will be run.
+Thats why useful the reselect library.

 ```js
 export const selectCurrentUser = (state) => state.user.currentUser;